-Spring 2014 (3rd module) - Syllabus
+Spring 2015 (3rd module) - Syllabus

 Instructor: SungBin Sohn

-Class Hours: Mondays and Thursdays 3:30-5:20pm in Room 229
+Class Hours: Tuesdays and Fridays 1030am-1220pm in Room 313

-Office Hours: Wednesdays 10-11:30am in Room 748, or by appointment
+Office Hours: Thursdays 10-11:30am in Room 748, or by appointment

 Email: sungbin.sohn@phbs.pku.edu.cn

 Teaching Assistant: TBA

-Course Description:
+Course Description

 This course studies the topics in finance in an advanced level.
 It begins with static portfolio choice problems and reviews the basics of asset pricing theory (SDF, Euler equation, complete/incomplete market, etc.).
 The course then turns to the capital asset pricing model (CAPM) and consumption-based asset pricing model, and develops dynamic portfolio choice problems and equilibrium asset pricing theories.
 Finally, the course discusses market microstructure and behavioral asset pricing.
-The emphasis of the course is theoretical, but empirical applications are also covered.
+The emphasis of the course is theoretical, but empirical applications (using US and Chinese data) are also covered.
+In the end of the module, students are expected to have insights and intuitions about global financial phenomena and to be able to critically think in various economic situations.
 See the course outline for details.